0xroyce/bastienone/README.md

 The goal is to develop ecosystem capable of not only completing simple tasks but also complex tasks, e.g. running a important parts of a business; or creating and running business by itself.

-Aim is to release public beta version by end of 2023.

-<h2>Progress</h2>
+<h2>Updates & Progress</h2>

+<h3>Updates</h3>

+June 7th 2023

+Core functionality done and decided to add web app component so we can accelerate the adoption after release.
+Remove beta version release aim towards end of 2023, it will be sooner.

+<h3>Progress</h3>

 Follow progress on <a href="https://twitter.com/petrroyce/status/1662577359357198340">@petrroyce</a>